Smith v. Berryhill – U.S. Supreme Court Reverses SSA’s Policy

 On May 28, 2019, the U.S Supreme Court issued a unanimous decision in Smith v.
 Berryhill, 587 US _ (2019), reversing the Sixth Circuit’s judgment.
-The Sixth Circuit held that an Appeals Council dismissal was not subject to Federal judicial review.
+The Sixth Circuit held that an Appeals Council dismissal was not subject to federal judicial review.
 But, the Supreme Court held that an Appeals Council’s dismissal of “a request for review as untimely after a claimant has obtained a hearing from an ALJ on the merits… qualifies as a ‘final decision… made after a hearing” within the meaning of 42 U.S.C. §405(g).
-This means that claimant’s now have an option for federal review, when before there was no option.
+This means that claimant now has an option for federal review when before there was no option.

 APPEALS COUNCIL DECISION IS FINAL AND APPEALABLE TO FEDERAL COURT